A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Driver Hamiltonians for scalability

-\textit{Driver Hamiltonians for scalability - } Two issues arise when embedding a problem within a larger Hilbert space by means of some constraints: the preservation of the logical ground state as the ground state of $H_p$ (which amounts to enforcing the constraints strongly enough) and the scaling of the minimal gap, since it now decreases with the physical system size $n$ rather than the original logical system size $N$.
+Two issues arise when embedding a problem within a larger Hilbert space by means of some constraints: (i) the preservation of the logical ground state as the ground state of $H_p$ (which amounts to enforcing the constraints strongly enough) and (ii) the scaling of the minimal gap, since it now decreases with the physical system size $n$ rather than the original logical system size $N$.
 The standard driver Hamiltonian for annealing $H_0 = H_{std} = -\sum_i \sx_i$ encodes no information about the feasible solution subspace, and is thus expected to render a search through a space much larger than necessary.
 This makes the computation less efficient and translates into an exponentially decreasing minimal gap in comparison to the fully connected model.
 This was also pointed out in the SQA (Simulated Quantum Annealing) study of \cite{albash_simulated-quantum-annealing_2016}, which benchmarked the performance of minor embedding vs. LHZ.

 However, we do have information about the relevant subspace to explore: it is the space spanned by $\{\ket{0}^{\otimes l}, \ket{1}^{\otimes l} \}$ within each chain, which we will refer to as the logical subspace $\mathcal{L}$.
 The collection of optimal driver Hamiltonians for the annealing of $H_p$ \footnote{ In the sense of restricting the evolution to the feasible space. } should thus commute with the operator $O$ describing the restriction to this subspace \cite{hen_quantum_2016, hen_driver_2016}, i.e., $[O, H_0] = [O, H_p] = 0$, $[H_0, H_p] \neq 0$, and also induce hopping between all regions of the solution space.
-Notice that for our architecture $O= \sum_{c_k \in \mathcal{C}} \sum_{i\in c_k} \sz_i \sz_{i+1}$.
-These conditions automatically solve both of the previously described issues by removing the need for constraints and making the annealing of the embedded problem equivalent to that of the fully connected model.
+Notice that for our architecture $O= \sum_{c_k \in \mathcal{C}} \sum_{i\in c_k} \sz_i \sz_{i+1}$, where $\mathcal{C}$ is the set of strongly coupled ferromagnetic chains and $c_k$ indexes each of these.
+These conditions automatically solve both of the aforementioned issues (i) and (ii) by removing the need for constraints and making the annealing of the embedded problem equivalent to that of the fully connected model.
 However, a Hamiltonian of these characteristics for the class of $H_p$ at hand will have highly nonlocal terms \footnote{ Exemplary Hamiltonians of this type can be extracted from a circuit that builds a GHZ state.
 One such Hamiltonian is:

 where $c_k$ corresponds to the $k$-th chain of the chain set $\mathcal{C}$, all of which are of length $l$.
 The ground and first excited states of Eq.~\eqref{eq:H_GHZ} correspond to the even and odd GHZ states. }, rendering its physical implementation impractical.